-In 2016 the County financed the acquisition of specialized computer software and hardware for use in the Sheriff's office.
+In 2016 the County financed the acquisition of specialized computer software and hardware for use in the Sheriff's office with a Public Property Finance Act Contract.
 Principal payments are due annually on June 1, with a fixed interest rate of 2.90%.